-If you wish us to consider not disclosing your name or allegations in any of these ways, you need to apply to the Inquiry for a restriction order as soon as possible.
-Please see the factsheet Sharing applicants' evidence, including allegations for more information, and the protocol on restriction orders where you will also find an application form.
+If you wish us to consider not disclosing your name in these ways, you need to apply to the Inquiry for a restriction order as soon as possible.
+Please see the protocol on restriction orders for more information, where you will also find an application form.